nabto/edge-device-webrtc/README.md

 ## Current limitations

+ * Nabto WebRTC uses signaling over Nabto Streaming meaning the signaling server is only needed by browsers (native Nabto Clients creates their own signaling stream directly).
+The example is currently ONLY tested with a browser through the signaling server (Though native clients should work fine).
  * No IAM at all.
 Everyone is allowed to connect and get a feed.
  * The demo uses the DEV basestation as TURN credentials are not deployed to prod.
  * `--rtpport` can be used to set the port number of the video video.
 It is then assumed the audio feed is on `port+1` and that the received audio should be sent to `port+2`;